tejas-2232/python-All-in-One/README.md

 * The key is unique and immutable(can not be changed).
 Think of hashmap as bottles with the labels of liquid item stored in them.
 * Hash function is the core of implementing Hash Map.
 * It takes the key and translates it in to the index of bucket in bucket list.
+*  Ideal hashing should produce a different index for each key